Imagine you have travelled back in time many thousands of years to ancient Egypt.

-The rest of the body is then covered in Natron and left for forty days.
-As time passes, the Natron dries out the body which slowly changes colour into a dark black, like the colour of tar.
-There is a Persian name for the special tar that we use in Egypt, called mummia, and that is where our word mummy comes from.
+The rest of the body is then covered in a substance called natron and left for forty days.
+As time passes, the natron dries out the body which slowly changes colour into a dark black, like the colour of tar.
+There is a Persian name for the special tar that we use in Egypt, called mummia, and that is where our word 'mummy' comes from.

 Wrapping a body in bandages can take up to fifteen days, depending on the size of the body.
-I believe, in your time, there is a measurement you know as a metre.
-I understand it took 150 metres of our linen to wrap up Mosi (and remember that is a lower number than average, for his body was small as he was so young).
+In your terms, I understand it takes 150 metres of linen to wrap up Mosi.
+And remember: that is a lower number than average, for his body was small as he was so young.
 Perhaps you could try to find out just how long 150 metres is, to see just how much we needed.
-We believe it is about one and a half of your football pitches today!
+We believe it is about one and a half of your football pitches today.

 Finally, amulets filled with prayers and spells are kept with the body to protect the dead on their journey to the afterlife.
 These take many different shapes.
 One would be shaped like a scarab to protect the heart and to help with rebirth.
 One would be in the form of a pillar, granting strength.
 There would be the Eye of Horus, also known as the Wadjet Eye, to restore health.
-And finally there could be an ankh, which looks a little like a cross and is a symbol for life, but this can only be placed with the body of a royal person, which, of course, Mosi was.
+And, finally, there could be an ankh, which looks a little like a cross and is a symbol for life.
+An ankh can only be placed with the body of a royal person, which, of course, Mosi was.

-With the ceremony of embalming and mummification complete, the body will be taken in a procession to be buried in his family’s tomb.
-For the richer people and for royalty such as Mosi, their families will have already built their fine tombs ready for them to use, maybe cut into the hillside, or deep within the huge Pyramids themselves.
+With the ceremony of embalming and mummification complete, the body will be taken in a procession to the family’s tomb.
+For the richer people, and for royalty such as Mosi, their families will have already built their fine tombs ready for them to use, maybe cut into the hillside, or deep within the huge pyramids themselves.

 Not all Egyptians are buried in a tomb, however.
 For we common people, things are much simpler.
 When I die, my family will take my body out to the desert where it will be buried in the sand and covered with stones to protect it.
-The sand will dry out my body, as the Natron would, so that it will last forever and I may use it in the afterlife and some of my belongings will be buried with me too so that I may take them with me to use.
+The sand will dry out my body, as the natron would, so that it will last forever and I may use it in the afterlife.
+Some of my belongings will be buried with me too so that I may take them with me to use.